audioxide/data/data/posts/20200819-reviews-dead-kennedys-fresh-fruit-for-rotting-vegetables.md

   - the fall
   - ramones
 featuredimage: album-artwork/fresh-fruit-for-rotting-vegetables-dead-kennedys.jpg
 artworkCredit: features a photograph from the White Night Riots of May 21st, 1979.
-The riots were in response to the lenient sentence recieved by Dan White for killing Harvey Milk, San Francisco's first openly gay mayor.
+The riots were in response to the lenient sentence received by Dan White for murdering San Francisco Mayor George Moscone and Supervisor Harvey Milk.
+Milk was California’s first openly gay elected official.
 The typeface used is Engravers Old English by Morris Fuller Benton.
 artworkCreditSource: https://people.southwestern.edu/~bednarb/su_netWorks/projects/carter/DK.html
 artist: Dead Kennedys
 album: Fresh Fruit for Rotting Vegetables